 Step Three, Start the Stripping Process

-Now that you have all your stripping knifes and brushes ready and have tired your furry friend out it is time to start stripping them.
+Now that you have all your stripping knives and brushes ready and have tired your furry friend out it is time to start stripping them.

-- Keep a good grip on your pets skin around the area of coat you are pulling out, as this will make it easier.
+- Keep a good grip on the skin of your pet around the area of coat you are pulling out, as this will make it easier.

 - Start at one area and move down from there, we start at the base of Lily’s neck then move down her tail.

-- Pull out as much of the dead hair with you index finger and thumb, then move onto your stripping knife for the harder parts such as the neck, tail, side and legs.
+- Pull out as much of the dead hair with your index finger and thumb, then move onto your stripping knife for the harder parts such as the neck, tail, side and legs.

 We use a stripping table and it makes a hell of a difference when it comes to getting a great strip.
 The first few times we stripped Lily we just put her on a normal table and it was so much harder!!